tytydraco/yessleep/out/Im_a_Park_Ranger_at_Hawaii_Volcanoes_National_Park_What_We_Discovered_There_Still_Haunts_Me_Part_1.md

 As she communicates with the base, I can't shake a gut feeling that there's more to this.
 I decide to extend our search perimeter.
 The landscape around us is treacherous, a labyrinth of hardened lava and jagged rocks.
 Despite the weight of what we've already discovered, something urges me on.
 It’s just a hunch, but hunches have always served me well in the past.

-I navigate carefully across the uneven terrain, every step a calculated risk.
 The air is thick with the heat emanating from the ground, and the smell of sulfur hangs heavily around us.
 It's a surreal landscape, one that's both beautiful and brutal in its raw, natural power.

 Then, I see something that stops me in my tracks.
 There, in the middle of a large expanse of cooled lava, are footprints.
 Not just any footprints, but what appears to be a set of bare human footprints.
 These impressions in the hard, black surface look as if they were made when the lava was still molten, an impossibility for any living being to survive.